Teralix42/OuroboAI/README.md

 ## 🗂 Project Structure

 project-root/
-├── main.py # Launches the GUI and organises everything overall ├── sandbox.py # Handles mutation, validation, evaluation, and iteration logic ├── ide.py # The dev environment, where you can write/modify RSI AI's
+├── main.py # Just launches the UI
-├── ui.py # Creates the UI and handles its events
+├── sandbox.py # Handles mutation, validation, evaluation, and iteration logic ├── ide.py # Utility functions to help the UI build the IDE, where you can create/modify RSI AI's ├── ui.py # Creates the UI and handles its events
 └── README.md # What you're reading